Social Media for today's Screenwriter

-> -- Follow your favorite companies.
+-- Follow your favorite companies.
 From Disney to Universal, every major studio and indie company has a LI page that is maintained and active.
 They update company information, share company breaking news, and promote current employees.
-Publications like Variety and Deadline are great to learn about what companies are developing.
+Publications like Variety and Deadline are great to learn about which companies are developing new projects.
 But if you want to hear directly from the source, follow their company pages.
 This also looks good to future employers.
 Why?
 Because at the bottom of your profile, it lists who you follow.
 You will also be able to see who works for that company in your network quickly.

 Are you applying for a writer’s assistant role at Fox?
 Maybe message one of your connections on LI who work there and ask them if they have any recommendations or tips during the interview process.